 The people at Glenfarclas take tradition seriously but nothing is done without a good reason.
 The distillery is one of the few (possibly only?) in Scotland still to direct fire their stills.
 Like many other sites, they converted to steam in the early 80’s but a change in the character of the spirit was noticed and out went the steam, back went the fire pits.

-The Glenfarclas spirit lends itself particularly well to maturation in ex-sherry casks and in fact, everything here is aged in European oak that previously contained Oloroso from Jerez.
+The Glenfarclas spirit lends itself particularly well to maturation in ex-sherry casks, with the vast majority aged in European oak which previously contained Oloroso sherry from Jerez in Spain.

-Smell: A good example of a sherried Speyside, though not as heavily sherried as older expressions perhaps.
-Raisins, Stewed Fruits, Apple and Pear, a little Toffee, Chocolate and Winter Spice.
+Smell: A good example of a sherried Speyside (though perhaps not as heavily sherried as older expressions).
+Raisins, Stewed Fruits, Apple and Pear, a little Toffee, Chocolate and Winter Spices.

 Score: 42 / 50.
 About the scores…

 An affordable and very richly flavoured dram.
 Shows well when compared to similarly priced Speyside competitors.